KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Method

-We extracted patches of size $512 \times 512$ at approximately 0.25 mpp.
-We used the MIDOG$++$ dataset as the primary dataset for training, validation, and testing.
-We randomly selected 10\% of the MIDOG$++$ dataset as a hold-out test set, then we performed 5-fold cross-validation on the rest of the MIDOG$++$ data.
-Dataset splits were stratified based on tissue types.
-Image patches from MITOS\_WSI\_CMC, MITOS\_WSI\_CCMCT, and Mitosis Dataset for TCGA Diagnostic Slides were randomly sampled and included during training to increase the variety of the training data.
+For internal model development, we extracted patches of size $512\times512$ at approximately 0.25 mpp.
+We used MIDOG$++$ as the primary dataset for training, validation, and testing, we randomly selected 10\% of cases as a hold-out test set and performed 5-fold cross-validation on the remainder, stratified by tissue type.

+To increase the diversity of the training data, we additionally sampled patches from three public mitosis datasets: MITOS\_WSI\_CMC~\cite{CMC}, which contains canine mammary carcinoma images and annotated 13,907 mitotic figures; MITOS\_WSI\_CCMCT~\cite{CCMCT}, which contains canine cutaneous mast cell tumour images and annotated 44,880 mitotic figures; and the Mitosis Dataset for TCGA Diagnostic Slides~\cite{jahanifar2025mitosis}, from which we sampled 161,739 automatically identified mitotic figures.

-For external validation, we used the official test set from the 2025 MIDOG challenge.
+For external validation, we used the official test set from the 2025 MIDOG Challenge.
 The test set was curated to be particularly challenging in order to evaluate the robustness of the algorithms.
-The test set consists of 120 cases, covering 12 distinct tumor types from both human and veterinary pathology.
-The test dataset contains mitotic hotspots, random regions, and highly-challenging regions such as areas of inflammation and necrosis.
+This test set contains 120 cases from 12 tumour types, covering 12 distinct tumour types from both human and veterinary cases, including mitotic hotspots, random regions, and highly-challenging regions such as areas of inflammation and necrosis.